WEEE Richtlinie EU: Elektrogeräte international verkaufen

 See our services

-Our service covers all of your environmental compliance tasks in accordance with the EU packaging waste directive and WEEE directive.
+Our service covers all of your environmental compliance tasks in accordance with the EU packaging waste directive, WEEE directive, and Textile EPR across Europe.
 You can also find more information on e-commerce recycling obligations in Europe on our blog: